projectestac/album/README.md

 * [clipboard.js](https://github.com/lgarron/clipboard.js) by Lucas Garron
 * [Material Design Lite](https://www.getmdl.io) by Google

-All these components are obtained with [Bower](http://bower.io/).
-To download the latest releases just install Bower and launch `bower update` from the project's root folder.
+All these components can be obtained with [Bower](http://bower.io/).
+To download its latest releases install Bower on your system and launch `bower update` from the project's root folder.
 Components will then be placed into `/bower_components`, and referenced by symbolic links from `/chrome/lib`.

+For more information on how to build Chrome & Chromium extensions, refer to [Chrome Developers](https://developer.chrome.com/extensions) site.